GraphDatabaseExperiments/eFD_experiments/experiments_manual/README.md

 Once Neo4j is set up the user will be able to replicate the experiments carried out in our research.

 ## How to run Python and Neo4j using Neo4j Python Driver:

+For the experiments on synthetic datasets we used Python and connected to a Neo4j database using the Neo4j Python Driver.
+For installation instructions and some sample code fragments we refer the user to the [Neo4j Python Driver Manual](https://neo4j.com/docs/api/python-driver/current/).